Nicklas Mouritsen: Lyngby BK

 Mourtisen signed for Lyngby Boldklub on 11 July 2018.
 He left the club at the end of the season.

 Return to FC Roskilde

 On 7 September 2019, FC Roskilde announced that Mouritsen had returned to FC Roskilde.
 He left the club again at the end of the year.
 However, on 31 January 2020, he signed a new contract for the rest of the season.

 Skive IK

 On 15 October 2020, Mouritsen moved to Skive IK.

 FC Helsingør

 After only three months at Skive, Mouritsen joined fellow league club FC Helsingør on 28 January 2021.

+OB

+On 18 August 2023, Mouritsen was bought free by Danish Superliga club OB, signing a deal with the club until June 2026.

+Return to B.93

+Ahead of the 2024-25 season, Mouritsen returned to his former club, B.93.
+During the season, Mouritsen was also affiliated with the club's academy as a coach, as he was simultaneously completing a 'Topplayer coach education' at the DBU.